 Follow up for incomplete purchases

 If they have a sale, or discount coming up, they can remind the customer – hey, you looked at xxxxx and we have a 10% discount until xxxxxxxx.
-Why don’t you come back and complete your purchase”.
+So why don’t you come back and complete your purchase”.